 Research Careers: Following Completion of Doctorates

-The DFG offers funding opportunities for all phases following completion of a doctorate: for recent post-doctoral researchers, established post-doctoral researchers and researchers eligible for professorships.
+The DFG offers funding opportunities for all stages between doctorate and professorship: for new post-doctoral researchers, established postdocs and researchers eligible to be appointed as professors.

 Application Options for Post-doctoral Researchers

-As a post-doctoral researcher, you can participate in a position in an approved DFG-funded project or group.
-This includes projects associated with individual grants as well as groups such as Collaborative Research Centres, Research Training Groups, Research Units and Priority Programmes.
+As a post-doctoral researcher, you can participate as an assistant in one of many approved DFG-funded projects or groups.
+These include projects associated with individual grants as well as groups such as Collaborative Research Centres, Research Training Groups, Research Units or Priority Programmes.

 You benefit from assured quality: The project or group, the researchers involved and the environment have been reviewed and selected beforehand as part of a competitive process.

-This option is offered in the early post-doctoral phase with a view to gaining further research experience and refining your research profile, however, it is also possible at other stages of the research career.
+This option offers the opportunity to gain further research experience and further develop your research profile in the early post-doctoral phase, however, it is also possible at other stages of the research career.

-During a workshop for early career investigators that usually lasts one week, you can engage in dialogue with experienced researchers from your research area and be advised on and supported in the preparation of your first DFG application.
+During a workshop for early career investigators, the usual duration of which is one week, you can engage in dialogue with experienced researchers from your research area and be advised on and supported in the preparation of your first DFG application.

 Please send any enquiries regarding DFG scientific early career grant support programmes to the following e-mail address: